Important rules and behaviours for driving in Thailand

 Speed limits

-On urban roads, the speed limit has been set at 50 kms/hour.
-For rural roads, it is set at 90 kms/hour.
-And, for motorbike users, the speed limit is set at 120 kms/hour unless.
-As traffic laws can change at anytime, it is important to keep up to date with the speed limits set on the different types of roads in Thailand.
+On urban roads, the speed limit has been set at 50 kilometres per hour (km/h).
+For rural roads, it is set at 90 km/h.
+For motorbike users, the speed limit is generally set at 80 km/h, but be careful, you are not allowed on motorways and expressways.
+As traffic laws can change at any time, it is important to keep up to date with the speed limits set on the different types of roads in Thailand.
 Although going over these speeds is illegal, going under these speeds is recommended when encountering heavy traffic, rain, sand and other dangerous road conditions.

 Traffic road signs to know

-Speaking of right of way, Thai Traffic Laws state that when 2 moving vehicles reach a junction spot head on, the car in the left lane is given the right of way.
+Speaking of right of way, Thai Traffic Laws state that when two moving vehicles reach a junction spot head-on, the car in the left lane is given the right of way.
 Unless there is a designation of a principle roadway mark, the vehicle on that mark has the right of way.

 Overtaking law

 Attempting to move ahead of another vehicle without a warning signal comes with fines of up to 1,000 baht.
 So, it is wise to avoid overtaking without having a valid reason.
+For example, when driving up steep slopes, going around curves, at junctions, during heavy rain, or when reaching a safety zone.
 If you do decide to overtake, use a signal.
-And, remember, that the driving side is on the left in Thailand.
+Remember, that the driving side is on the left in Thailand.

 Honking is not for those experiencing road rage